We may earn a commission when you buy through links in our articles. Learn more.

 How to fish in Stardew Valley

-In Stardew Valley, fishing is performed via a mini-game.
-When a fish is hooked, a meter will appear where a fish icon moves up and down, and you must control a green bar and keep it over the fish.
-When the green bar is over the fish, the catch meter will rise, and when the fish leaves the bar, the catch meter will drop.
+Cast your line into the water, and then wait until you hook a fish.
+Then, a meter appears with a fish icon that moves up and down.
+You must control a green bar and keep it over the fish icon.
+When the green bar is over the fish, the catch meter fills up, and when the fish leaves the bar, the catch meter empties.
 If the catch meter fills to the top, your catch will be successful, but if it drops all the way to the bottom, the fish will get away.

 There are four types of fishing poles – training rods, bamboo poles, fiberglass rods, and iridium rods.
 Training rods are easier to use (but can only catch common fish), fiberglass rods are able to use bait, and iridium rods are able to use bait and tackle.
 If you have an iridium rod and are over level six, you can purchase and equip a lead bobber, which will stop the fish from bobbing in the minigame and make it easier to catch.
 If you manage to keep the fish within the green bar throughout the entirety of the minigame, you will secure a perfect catch, which raises the quality of the fish up one tier.